kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/pr_review_provide_process.md

 /// info | Review expectations

-You should expect the following from anyone reviewing your submissions, and you should engage in the following when you are reviewing submissions from others.
+You should expect the following from anyone reviewing your submissions, including from members of the core team, and you should engage in the following when you are reviewing submissions from others.

 ///